cswn/poke-generator/README.md

 # poke-generator

-Random Pokemon generator made with PokeAPI, Axios, and Webpack
+Random Pokemon generator created using Go, Templ, Tailwind, and HTMX, with data from the PokeAPI.

-This program returns a random Pokemon, its ID, and its type(s) in your browser.
 Just for fun :)